AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/how-access-levels-work/access-level-overview.md

     </tr>
 </table>

-If you need a custom access level, you can copy the built-in access level and determine the amount of access you want it to allow for the various Workfront object types.
-For information on creating a custom access level or modifying one of the built-in access levels, see [Create or modify custom access levels](../../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md).
+If you need a custom access level, you can copy the built-in access level and adjust the amount of access you want it to allow for the various Workfront object types.
+For information on creating a custom access level, see [Create or modify custom access levels](../../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md).

 >[!IMPORTANT]
 >
 >We strongly recommend that you leave the built-in access levels unchanged so that you can refer to them after you set up your users.

-For general information about these access levels, see [Access levels overview](../../../administration-and-setup/add-users/access-levels-and-object-permissions/access-levels-overview.md).

 ### System Administrator access level